Can You Use Ring Doorbell Without WiFi?

 Does A Ring Chime Ring If WiFi Is Off?

 No, the Ring Chime will not ring without an internet connection and WiFi.
 The Ring Chime is a wireless doorbell chime.
-Without internet and WiFi, there’s no way for the Ring Doorbell to tell the chime to ring.
+Without internet and WiFi, there’s no way for the Ring Doorbell to tell the Ring Chime Pro to ring.

-Without WiFi and/or internet, the Ring Doorbell will still ring when someone pushes the button.
-And any hardwired mechanical chimes connected to the Ring will continue to work as usual.
-Assuming you have a Ring Doorbell that supports this feature like the Ring Doorbell Pro 1 and Pro 2.
-But no video, audio, notifications or alerts will be sent to your phone without WiFi and the Ring Chime won’t make noise.
+Without WiFi and internet, the Ring Doorbell will still ring when someone pushes the button.
+Any hardwired mechanical chimes connected to the Ring will continue to ring cameras work just as usual.
+Assuming you have a Ring Doorbell that supports this feature, like the Ring Doorbell Pro 1 and Pro 2.
+But no video, audio, notifications, or alerts will be sent to your phone without WiFi, and the Ring Chime won’t make noise.

 Can You Setup A Ring Doorbell Without WiFi?